KitsunAbigail/maidbot/README.md

 ## /meow
-Makes the bot meow. whichever meow you get is random
+Makes the bot meow. whichever meow you get is random (this includes the amount of `w`s you get)
 ## /console
 Find some secret console commands to execute.
 Some require special permissions :3
 ## /vocaloid